sfigg/commercialization-public/docset/manufacture/desktop/dpi-related-apis-and-registry-settings.md

 **Note**
-This API will always return 96 unless the tool that calls it is registered as DPI-aware.
+This API will always return 96 unless the process that calls it is per-monitor DPI-aware.
 This requires adding the following XML to the manifest for the utility program.